VEXtraterrestrial-Dawgs/2020-rise-above/data/README.md

 # Data Folder

 This folder contains data we gathered from testing our robot's performance, as an Excel spreadsheet.
+Below is the Table of Contents and the graphs of the data collected.

 ## Data Table of Contents